 |Maximum Burst Mode||5 fps||5 fps||7 fps|

 |HD 1080p Video|

 |Autofocus System||19-point AF||61-point AF||45-point AF|

 |ISO Range||100 to 25600||100 to 12800||100 to 25600|

 |Viewfinder Coverage||Between 93% and 95% (depending on |

 |Lens Mount||Canon EF mount||Canon EF mount||Canon EF mount|

 How We Choose the Best Canon DSLR Camera

 For most photographers, the 24 megapixels of resolution with the Rebel T6i are plenty.
 For example, if you’re shooting photos of the kids at a football game or photos on a trip to the mountains, 24 or more megapixels of resolution are more than enough to make large prints for a scrapbook or even for framing.
 But if you want to make poster sized prints, the 50-plus megapixels available in the 5Ds, a full frame Canon DSLR, may be more helpful for you.
+Take a look at the Canon EOS 5D mark IV if a 5DS camera is important to you.
 Shooting with a higher megapixel count also allows you to crop the photo in post processing without losing too much image quality.

 Why You Should Buy a New Canon DSLR Camera